Sterling Bank (Nigeria): History

-Sterling Bank Plc originally incorporated in 1960 as Nigeria Acceptances Limited (NAL).
-The bank was licensed as Nigeria's first merchant bank in 1969.
-Consequent to the indigenization decree of 1972, the bank became fully government owned and was managed in partnership with Grindlays Bank Limited, Continental International Finance Company Illinois and American Express Bank Limited between 1974 and 1992.
-In 1992, the bank was partly privatized and listed as a public company on the Nigeria Stock Exchange (NSE).
-Eight years later, in 2000, the Federal Government sold its residual interest in the bank, effectively making it a fully privatized institution.
+Sterling Bank originally incorporated in 1960 as Nigeria Acceptances Limited (NAL).
+The Bank was licensed as Nigeria's first merchant Bank in 1969.
+Consequent to the indigenisation decree of 1972, the Bank became fully government owned and was managed in partnership with Grindlays Bank Limited, Continental International Finance Company Illinois and American Express Bank Limited between 1974 and 1992.
+In 1992, the Bank was partly privatised and listed as a public company on the Nigeria Stock Exchange (NSE).
+Eight years later, in 2000, the Federal Government sold its residual interest in the Bank, effectively making it a fully privatised institution.

 In January 2006, as part of the consolidation of the Nigerian banking industry, NAL Bank completed a merger with four other Nigerian Banks namely, Magnum Trust Bank, NBM Bank, Trust Bank of Africa and Indo-Nigeria Merchant Bank (INMB) and adopted the name 'Sterling Bank'.
 The merged entities were successfully integrated and have operated as a consolidated group ever since.

 In line with the Central Bank of Nigeria's repeal of universal banking, Sterling Bank now operates as a national commercial bank, disposing of holdings in subsidiaries and affiliate companies.
-In mid-2011, Sterling Bank Plc acquired the franchise of the erstwhile Equatorial Trust Bank.
+In mid-2011, Sterling Bank acquired the franchise of the erstwhile Equatorial Trust Bank.
+Under a special resolution on September 19, 2022, Sterling Bank Plc transitioned to Sterling Bank Ltd, emerging as a subsidiary of Sterling Financial Holdings Company Plc.

+Current executives

+Abubakar Suleiman is the current Managing Director and Chief Executive Officer of Sterling Bank Ltd, assuming this position on 19 September 2022.

 Operations

-The bank's operations and products are grouped in four clusters:

-Retail & Consumer Banking, Commercial Banking, Institutional Banking and Corporate Banking.
+The Bank's operations and products are grouped into four clusters: Retail and Consumer Banking, Commercial Banking, Institutional Banking and Corporate Banking.

 Sterling has launched several initiatives under the Retail & Consumer Banking such as Agent Banking (designed to attract the underbanked/unbanked), Micro-credit for youths and Specta (an automated retail lending platform).
 Its Commercial Banking deals in several sectors including Agriculture for which the bank has won several awards while its Institutional Banking offers value adding advisory & collection services for government parastatals.
 Sterling's Corporate Banking covers several sectors including Telecommunications, Power and Steel, Food and Beverages among others.